Building Capacity in the Bell Center

 For a synopsis of these Bell Center faculty research highlights in 2012:

-In addition to the principal investigators, the Center is staffed by an administrator, and a total of 14 postdoctoral scientists, graduate students, and research assistants.
+In addition to the principal investigators, the Center is staffed by an administrator, postdoctoral scientists and research associates, graduate students, and research assistants.

 7 MBL Street Woods Hole, MA 02543 USA